Menu

 She has written five series: cold case detective Karen Pirie was introduced to us inThe Distant Echo and the 8th book in the series will be published in 2025, with Karen now starring in a major ITV series; clinical psychologist Dr Tony Hill and DCI Carol Jordan lead a gripping eleven book series adapted for television as Wire in the Blood, starring Robson Green and Hermione Norris; the Kate Brannigan novels showcase a private detective; journalist Lindsay Gordon is at the heart of another series; and most recently, Val has launched a new series featuring young journalist Allie Burns whose life and experiences we witness at ten year intervals, debuting with 1979 1989.

 Val has also published several award-winning standalone novels, books of non-fiction, short story collections and a children’s picture book, My Granny is a Pirate.
 Val returned to Karen Pirie with her 2023 hardback, Past Lying, which was published in October of that year.
 2024 saw the publication of Queen Macbeth, her reimagining of the story of Shakespeare’s Lady Macbeth, in May.
-Her new Karen Pirie novel, Silent Bones, publishes in October 2025.
+Her latest Karen Pirie novel is Silent Bones.

 Past Judges